-- 15.1.
-The only Eligible fish species is trout, size limits must be specified in the Rule Modifications.For measuring purposes, the length will be from the tip of the nose to end of the tail lying naturally. - 15.2.
-Only fish hooked in the mouth area, i.e. in front of the rear edge of the gill cover, will be eligible. - 15.3.
-A fish hooked inside a competition session is eligible if it is landed not more than ten minutes after the end of the session. - 15.4.
-For a fish to be eligible, it must also be properly cared for and unharmed by the Competitor.
+15.1 Eligible fish species and size limits (minimum 20 cm) must be specified in the Rule Modifications.
+For measuring purposes, the length will be from the tip of the nose to end of the tail not squeezed together.

+- 15.2 Only fish hooked in the mouth area, i.e. in front of the rear edge of the gill cover, will be eligible. - 15.3 A fish hooked inside a competition session is eligible if it is landed not more than ten minutes after the end of the session. - 15.4 For a fish to be eligible, it must also be properly cared for and unharmed by the Competitor.